A Maritime Products Liability Lawyer Can Help After an Accident

 When a worker is injured by an unsafe or defective product, this is known as a products liability case.
 In the maritime industry product liability claims can involve almost any type of equipment that is used on a maritime vessel or structure, including engine systems, cranes, forklifts, winches, cables, pulley systems, doors and latches and countless other tools and pieces of machinery.
 The maritime product liability lawyers know these claims all too well, and are ready to help.

-Dangerous and Defective Maritime Equipment
+Commonly Defective Equipment

 When a piece of machinery or equipment on a ship or vessel malfunctions or is improperly designed, workers can be seriously harmed.
 Maritime accidents and injuries can involve almost any piece of equipment or machinery found on the vessel or structure, including: